Exchange Accounting Reconciliation

 1. Select the dates to the range needed for account reconciliation, then click Apply.

 The image shows date range options on Shopify reports.
-Options including set parameters such as the last 30 days, 90 days, etc., as well as the ability to choose a custom date range.
+Options include set parameters such as the last 30 days, 90 days, etc., as well as the ability to choose a custom date range.

-This image shows the Manage Filters button in Shopify reports, as well as the options contained in the Manage Filters pop-up.
-This example shows the chosen filter, Sales Channel Name; a search bar with the Sales Channel Name options, such as Loop Returns and Exchanges; a conditional dropdown to relate the filter and chosen channel name; and an Apply Filters button.
+This image shows the Manage Filters button in Shopify reports, as well as the options provided therein.
+This example shows the chosen filter, Sales Channel Name; a search bar with the Sales Channel Name options such as Loop Returns and Exchanges; a conditional dropdown to relate the filter and chosen channel name; and an Apply Filters button.

 3. After setting all columns, dates, and other parameters, click Export in the top right corner.
 Loop recommends exporting the full report.